openshift/microshift/docs/rebase.md

 git commit -m "update component images"
 ```

-#### Component manifests
+#### Rebasing the hosted component manifests

-The next step is to update the embedded component manifests in the asset directory:
+The next step is to update the manifests of embedded and hosted components in the asset directory:

 ```shell
 ./scripts/auto-rebase/rebase.sh manifests